 Learning Outcomes: On successful completion of this unit, students will be able to: 1.
 Critically formulate and implement appropriate strategies to effectively advise clients and address their issues.
 2. Demonstrate consultancy, advocacy and communication skills required to deal effectively with clients' issues.
 3. Plan, organise and facilitate professional and effective migration services.
 4. Demonstrate an understanding of standards applicable to the financial relationships established with clients.
-5. Discriminate between ethical and unethical practices in offering migration advice and advocacy.
+5. Disariminate between ethical and unethical practices in offering migration advice and advocacy.
 6. Construct a personal and professional development plan critically.

-Class Contad:Lecture 8.0 hrsFace to face classes will be run for 4 days over two weekends, 8 hours per day.
-There will be blended component where face to face students are required to attend the online exam revision class at the end of each unit's teaching period.
-Online classes will be run for 8 days over 4 weeks, 2.5 hours per day.
-Online students are required to do 12 hours of self-paced learning in total in the unit to complete the pre-reading and focus question exercises prior to each week's online class.
-The online exam revision at the end of teaching period will be run in addition to the scheduled online classes together with face to face students.
 Required Reading:Required readings will be made available via VU Collaborate.
 Assessment:Assignment, Complex hypothetical case requiring various elements of migration practice to be addressed., 20%.
 Examination, Telephone/Video Interview (Invigilated)., 30%.
 Assignment, File Note., 20%.
 Assignment, Written Letter of Advice to client., 30%.